RockefellerArchiveCenter/processing-manual/processing.md

       - Corporate Entity
           - Corporate agents may require recording of the language/script.
       - Family
+  - Records IDs
+      - If the agent has a Wikidata page, record the Wikidata ID as the record identifier.
+The Wikidata ID can be found on the associated Wikidata page next to the individual's/institution's name and always begins with a "Q" followed by a series of numbers.
+      - Record identifier: [Wikidata ID]
+      - Source: Wikidata
   - Name Form
       - Primary Part of Name
       - Rest of Name